Burnout

 2 Types of Rumination

-Repetitive thoughts or rumination with a quality of being obsessive are one of two types: reflective or brooding.
+Repetitive thoughts or ruminations with a quality of being obsessive are one of two types: reflective or brooding.
 Reflective rumination is a cycle of thinking focused on problem-solving.
-Brooding rumination is passively comparing your situation to a standard that you haven’t attained.
+Brooding rumination is passively comparing your situation to a standard you haven’t attained.

-Brooding usually leads to negative self-talk, which can then lead to a cycle of negative coping behaviors, such as pessimism, comparisons, worry, stress related eating, drinking, over-exercise, the list can go on and on.
+Brooding usually leads to negative self-talk, which can then lead to a cycle of negative coping behaviors, such as pessimism, comparisons, worry, stress-related eating, drinking, over-exercise and the list can go on and on.

-On the other hand, reflective rumination, while uncomfortable is more forward thinking.
-It involves thinking about how to change the situation and relieve stress, so that you can get unstuck from the repetitive thought cycle.
+On the other hand, reflective rumination, while uncomfortable, is more forward-thinking.
+It involves thinking about changing the situation and relieving stress to get unstuck from the repetitive thought cycle.

 How to Stop Repetitive Thoughts